 Sandwich & Pegwell Bay National Nature Reserve

-Sandwich & Pegwell Bay National Nature Reserve - a complex mosaic of habitats, of international importance for its bird population.
+Sandwich & Pegwell Bay National Nature Reserve - a complex mosaic of habitats, which is of international importance for its bird population.

 The Trust's largest and one of its most important nature reserves, with the only ancient dune pasture in Kent.
-The reserve is made up of a complex mosaic of habitats: inter-tidal mudflats, saltmarsh, shingle beach, sand dunes, ancient dune pastures, chalk cliffs, wave cut platform and coastal scrubland.
+The reserve is made up of a complex mosaic of habitats: inter-tidal mudflats, saltmarsh, shingle beach, sand dunes, ancient dune pastures, chalk cliffs, wave-cut platforms and coastal scrubland.

-Ample car parking is available, managed by Kent County Council, which charges £1.30 a day Monday-Friday or £2 for weekends and Bank Holidays.
+Ample car parking is available, managed by Kent County Council (charges £1.30 per day Monday-Friday, or £2 for weekends and Bank Holidays).
 Sandwich Bay has a toll gate - £7 per car.

 *Pegwell Bay Country Park, part of the Sandwich and Pegwell Bay National Nature Reserve, has received a 'Green Flag Award' from Keep Britain Tidy.